pocketzworld/creator-docs/pages/learn/studio/guides/scripting/unity-functions.md

 ![LifeCycle](/assets/learn/guides/studio/lifecycle.png)

 **Initialization Events**
-- Initializattion events are called before any updates.
+- Initialization events are called before any updates.
 - The Start function is called before any physics update and before the first frame, while the Awake function is called for each object in the scene when calling up a scene.

 - Start and Awake functions for different objects are called in a random order, but all Awake calls are finished before any Start is called.